markschl/seqtool/doc/find.md

 Approximative matching is particularly useful for finding primers and adapters or other short patterns.
-The tool is not specialized for removing adapters like other software, but still aims at being very fast and useful for many purposes. **Note:** Currently, pattern length is currently limited to 64 characters.
+The tool is not specialized for removing adapters like other software, but still aims at being very fast and useful for many purposes. **Note:** The length of search patterns for approximative matching is limited to 64 characters, currently.

 It is possible to search for all matches up to a maximum [edit distance](https://en.wikipedia.org/wiki/Edit_distance)